Concept Subspace :: sus :: fn :: FnOnce

 instead.

-To receive a reference to a type-erased FnOnce
+To receive a reference to a type-erased FnOnce, receive a

 concept-satisfying types.